Sanix-Darker/cyclop/README.md

 ![Demo2](./images/demo2.gif)

-This is a video of the test with Cyclop : [SEE THE VIDEO](https://www.youtube.com/watch?v=xF5nznQwhcg)
+This is a video of the test with Cyclop on VSCODE : [SEE THE VIDEO](https://www.youtube.com/watch?v=xF5nznQwhcg)

 ## Author